trentmaziarz/leetcode-solutions/README.md

 # LeetCode Solutions

 This repository contains my solutions to various LeetCode problems.
-It's a personal collection where I track my progress, improve my problem-solving skills, and honestly keep me accountable.
+It's a personal collection where I track my progress, improve my problem-solving skills, **and honestly keep me accountable**.
 The solutions are organized by difficulty level.